Parenting in Addiction

 Next, we dealt with police, arrests, jail sentences, assault, theft, domestic violence, prison, overdoses, CPR, suicide attempts.
 Over a decade later, here we are.
 One completed rehab seven months ago, seems to be doing better, and called last night proud he is taking care of some legal fines this week.
 One is in treatment, calls every other day to leave, has chosen addiction over three children, and is in denial of her inability to live in the real world at this time.

 Love Never Gives Up

 I cringe to remember the days, weeks, months, and years that led us here.
 There were good times along the way; however, they are overshadowed by the worst of times.
-I rarely hollered at my kids.
+I rarely hollered at my adult kids.
 I did not sit and ridicule or engage their anger towards me with backhanded comments and abuse.
 There was one violent exchange in a drunken rage, but it didn’t lead anywhere.
 It was drunkness that was acting out.

 I was a calm mother who never turned her back.
 Even in my frustration, I was there to help in any way I could.
 I listened, I encouraged, I reminded my kids of their worth.
 I let them know a setback gives them a running start toward their future.
 I was encouraging them to use every lesson to live forward.
 With the hope of a mother wanting healthy kids, I said what I believed about them.

 Today, my son says I was the only one who was honest with him while constantly encouraging him.
 My daughter says I was a great mom who was always there.
 Even the conversation I had with my son was about motivating him to help himself while I had to tell him he couldn’t come back to our home.
 He says it was powerful and pushed him to accept help.
 I took a hardline in ending the abuse against us with lies, manipulation, and theft.